TranPhucVinh/C/Physical layer/Process/README.md

 Once it has reached ``32,767``, the process ID counter is reset to 300, rather than 1.
 This is done because many low-numbered process IDs are in permanent use by system processes and daemons, and thus time would be wasted searching for an unused process ID in this range.

+### Stages of a Linux process

+* Waiting: Process wait for resource
+* Running: Process is currently being executed
+* Stopped: Process is stopped after successful execution
+* Zombie: Process has stopped but still active in the process table

 ## Jobs

 A job is a process that the shell manages.
 Each job is assigned a sequential job ID.
 Because a job is a process, each job has an associated PID.
 There are three types of job statuses: